-The Compensation Committee is responsible for ensuring that the Corporation has in place an appropriate plan for executive compensation and for making recommendations to the Board with respect to the compensation of the Corporation's executive officers.
+The Compensation Committee is responsible for ensuring that the Corporation has in place an appropriate plan for executive compensation and for making recommendations to the Board with respect to the compensation of the Corporation's Executive Officers.
 The Compensation Committee ensures that total compensation paid to all NEOs is fair, reasonable, and consistent with the Corporation's compensation philosophy.

-From time to time the Compensation Committee makes, and the Board reviews and may approve, recommendations regarding compensation to executive officers and directors.
-A combination of fixed and variable compensation are used to motivate executive officers to achieve overall corporate goals.
+From time to time the Compensation Committee makes, and the Board reviews and may approve, recommendations regarding compensation to Executive Officers and directors.
+A combination of fixed and variable compensation are used to motivate Executive Officers to achieve overall corporate goals.
 The three basic components of the Corporation's executive officer compensation program are:

-- base salary;

-- annual incentive (bonus) payments; and

-- Long-term incentive compensation (in the form of Stock Options and/or RSUs).
+- Base salary; - Short-term (annual) incentive payments (in the form of cash); and - Long-term incentive compensation (in the form of Options and/or RSUs).

 As part of their mandate, the Compensation Committee requested that GGA review and recommend a peer group for 2020 compensation benchmarking.
-As a result, the Committee approved the following companies, which are similar in size and scope to the Corporation, as reported in their annual executive compensation disclosures, as the 2020 Benchmarking Peer Group:
+As a result, the Compensation Committee approved the following companies, which are similar in size and scope to the Corporation.
+The peer group remained consistent in 2021.
+The benchmarking peer group used to establish executive compensation includes the following organizations:

-2020 Benchmarking Peer Group Ascendant Resources Inc. Capstone Mining Corp.
-Excellon Resources Inc. Jaguar Mining Inc. Avino Silver & Gold Mines Ltd. Copper Mountain Mining Corporation Galance Gold Ltd. Mandalay Resources Corporation Caledonia Mining Corporation Plc Core Gold Inc. GoGold Resources Inc. Patagonia Gold Corp.
+2021 Benchmarking Peer Group Ascendant Resources Inc. Capstone Mining Corp.
+Excellon Resources Inc. Jaguar Mining Inc. Avino Silver & Gold Mines Ltd. Copper Mountain Mining Corporation Galane Gold Ltd. Mandalay Resources Corporation Caledonia Mining Corporation Plc Core Gold Inc. GoGold Resources Inc. Patagonia Gold Corp.